ackertyson/dock-ops/README.md

 - `dock -nm regenerate-certs my-app`, or
 - `dock --machine regenerate-certs my-app`

-Note that this is a simple flag which it doesn't take a parameter.
+Note that this is a simple flag which doesn't take a parameter.
 To run the above command with a mode flag, the following are equivalent:

 - `dock -p -nm regenerate-certs my-app`, or
 - `dock -nm -p regenerate-certs my-app`

-In both cases `regenerate-certs my-app` is the COMMAND portion of the `dock-ops` call, not a parameter to the `-nm` FLAG.
+In both cases `regenerate-certs` is the COMMAND portion of the `dock-ops` call, not a parameter to the `-nm` FLAG.

 ## Deployed Docker machines